tommoirnz/Universal-Real-Time-Translator-in-Python/Readme.txt

 Requirements file is requirements.txt use.  pip install -r requirements.txt

 Note latest update reads text files and epub files.
 I attach a couple of open source book extracts to test out the file read and experimentation.
+If you compile this with auto-py-to-exe you need the icon.ico file to add.
+Also when running the .exe if compiled you need the icon in the same directory or the minimize to tray will not work.

 Tom Moir
 tomspeechnz@gmail.com